Cassie Prototype Keyboard

 In the end, frogdesign was chosen to design Apple's future products.
 A keyboard based on the Cassie design was planned for use with the Apple IIgs, however, it was found that customers would not accept a keyboard that was so thin and lightweight.
 The keyboard that shipped with the IIgs was given a small frame and a power key to make it seem more substantial.

-Strikingly reminiscent of the Apple Monitor IIc, Babymac, like Cassie, is a pure SnowWhite design and the two go perfectly together, giving us an image of what Apple's industrial design might have been like if they had gone "pure SnowWhite."
+Strikingly reminiscent of the Apple Monitor IIc, Babymac, like Cassie, is a pure SnowWhite design.
+The two go perfectly together, giving us an image of what Apple's industrial design might have been like if they had gone "pure SnowWhite."

 "I joined Apple in May 1984 and Cassie was my second or third project, probably around '85 or '86.
 I was an electrical engineer in the Development Engineering group at APD (Apple Peripherals Division) when Cassie was developed.
 I designed the internal electronics and the interface box for the Cassie!
 In the close up of the insides of the interface box, I can even make out my writing on the label on the chip!
 The chip is the 8748, the EPROM version of 8048 microcontroller.
 The Cassie protocol was completely different than both the 128K Mac and ADB.
 It was very complex and ADB actually simplified it.